jariarkko/draft-eimpact-arch-considerations/draft-various-eimpact-arch-considerations.md

 supported by networks or the potentially increasing frequency of natural disasters as a result of global warming.

-Scaling steps during power shortage differ from network dynamic scaling and depend on the network domain and the events: grid outages, deployment in remote or mobile environments, extreme weather events, or any sort of enforced reductions in power usage like monththly battery testing.
-Nevertheless there is a gain to have a common dynamic scaling approach that includes network-driven scaling and power-shortage scaling.
+Scaling steps during power shortage differ from network dynamic scaling and depend on the network domain and the events: grid outages, deployment in remote or mobile environments, extreme weather events, or any sort of enforced reductions in power usage like monthly battery testing.
+Nevertheless, there is a gain to have a common dynamic scaling approach that includes network-driven scaling and power-shortage scaling.

 ## Transport {#transport}